 Were you surprised at what spoke to you?

-Number one was an old wooden table that was worn, weathered and looked like a thousand meals had been eaten at it.
-It was beat up, roughed up and absolutely gorgeous.
+Number one was an old wooden table that was worn, weathered, and looked like a thousand meals had been eaten at it.
+It was beaten up, roughed up and absolutely gorgeous.

 Number two was a soft pink 1950s cake plate and cover.
 It was tin and random and oh so pretty.